 In September of 2011, we announced the formation of a strategic partnership with HGTV (Home and Garden Television), a division of Scripps Networks, LLC, which combines our heritage in the furniture industry with the penetration of 96 million households in the United States that HGTV enjoys today.
 As part of this alliance, the in-store design centers have been co-branded with HGTV to more forcefully market the concept of a "home makeover", an important point of differentiation for our stores that also mirrors much of the programming content on the HGTV network.
 We believe the new co-branded design centers coupled with the targeted national advertising on HGTV have played a key role in our improved comparable store sales since their introduction.
 In October of 2015, we announced the extension of our partnership with HGTV through 2019.
-While continuing to feature HGTV branded custom upholstery products in our HGTV Home Design Studios in Bassett Home Furnishings stores, we will now expand the concept to select independent dealers.
+While continuing to feature HGTV branded custom upholstery products in our HGTV Home Design Studios in BHF stores, we have now expanded the concept to select independent dealers.
 We believe this will provide additional growth outside our BHF store network.

-At May 28, 2016, our BHF store network included 58 Company-owned stores and 32 licensee-owned stores.
-During the first half of 2016, we closed three underperforming stores in Tucson, Arizona; Egg Harbor, New Jersey and Fountain Valley, California.
-We opened a new store in Sterling, Virginia during the second quarter of 2016 and expect to open another new store in Hunt Valley, Maryland late in 2016.
+At August 27, 2016, our BHF store network included 59 Company-owned stores and 32 licensee-owned stores.
+During the first nine months of 2016, we closed three underperforming stores in Tucson, Arizona; Egg Harbor, New Jersey and Fountain Valley, California.
+We opened a new store in Sterling, Virginia during the second quarter of 2016 and opened another new store in Hunt Valley, Maryland during the third quarter of 2016.